sdt-research-team/sdt-research-team.github.io/content/posts/go-concurrency.md

 | Startup              | Goroutines have faster startup time.                                   | Threads have slower startup time.                                                            |
 | Stack                | Goroutines have growable segmented stacks.                             | Threads do not have growable segmented stacks.                                               |

 Imagine, you have a web server, this server is handling 1000 requests per second.
-If an OS thread consume 1MB stack size per thread, that means it takes 1GB of RAM for that traffic
+If an OS thread consume 1MB stack size per thread, that means it takes 1GB of RAM for that traffic.

+In case of goroutines, since stack size can grow dynamically, you can spawn 1000 goroutines without problems.
+As a goroutine starts with 8KB, most of them generally do not grow bigger than that

 #### Concurrency and parallelism